 Ghana Urges IMF to Maintain Zero Interest Loans for Low-Income Countries

-Through its Poverty Reduction and Growth Trust (PRGT), the IMF provides concessional financing at zero interest rates to LICs.
+Through its Poverty Reduction and Growth Trust (PRGT), the IMF provides Zero Interest Loans to LICs.
 Dr. Addison emphasized the importance of maintaining this concessional financing during the upcoming comprehensive review of LICs facilities.

 Speaking at the 2024 African Consultative Group (ACG) meeting with Ms. Kristalina Georgieva, Managing Director of the IMF, Dr. Addison highlighted the need to address erosion caused by global inflationary pressures.
 He stressed that keeping concessional financing intact would complement monetary policies and help mitigate inflationary pressures while supporting economic recovery in low-income countries.